Reflecting Upon Irreducible Mind

 you're not creating matter (fruits) from matter (basic chemmical compounds),

-(fruits) from a substance (matter) that has essentially the same properties
+matter (fruits) from a substance (matter) that has essentially the same

-of individual matter (basic chemical compounds) and contains, potentially,
+properties of individual matter (basic chemical compounds) and contains,

-(only that no restricted by individual constrains when existing as pure
+matter properties (only that no restricted by individual constrains when

-non-individual matter) since it's pure matter in itself.
-If it's
+existing as pure non-individual matter) since it's pure matter in itself.

-individual bodies are actually filtering non-individual matter (basic
+it), the individual bodies are actually filtering non-individual matter

-chemical compounds) and, as consequence of such filtering process, manifesting
+(basic chemical compounds) and, as consequence of such filtering process,

 So, above, I have tried to put Jime's paragraph

-matter (basic chemical compounds) and, as consequence of such filtering
+filtering non-individual matter (basic chemical compounds) and, as consequence

-process, manifesting individual or particular forms of matter (fruits).
+of such filtering process, manifesting individual or particular forms of

 At this point above, I am not talking about consciousness